 - Plan on going a little early to the next stop so you can shop in the Asian Market in the same strip mall.
 Lots of beautiful fruits, vegetables, condiments, canned goods and personal collapsible stainless steel chopsticks in a tiny lipstick sized travel case.
 This was also my intro to shopping for unique beauty items.
 The most fascinating among the offerings were the facial mask sheets.
 A very trendy item in the states, but a bit hard to find off line.
-Here, there lots of choices.
+Here, there are lots of choices.
 Everything from collagen masks, brightening masks, essence of snail secretion masks, and the ever fun moisturizing masks that actually go on as an animal mask- Koala, tiger, bunny, etc. They’re affordable – about $3.00 a mask or less.
 They are great for rehydrating your skin when traveling or scaring your travel partner when you flounce out of the bathroom wearing a Panda mask slathered on your face.
 Just sayin’.

 - Shanghai Station for Guo Tie pot-stickers (#7 on the map).
 Southern style pot stickers will have you drooling, but the Rose Lover dumplings will bring tears to your eyes.
 Gorgeous, romantic dumplings not to be missed.